philbuchanan/Accordion-Shortcodes/readme.txt

     .accordion dt.open {}
     .accordion dd {padding-bottom: 15px;}

+= Advanced Settings =

+There are a few advanced settings you can add to the opening accordion shortcode.
+The full shortcode, with all the default settings looks like this:

+    [accordion autoclose="true" openfirst="false"]

+**autoclose**: Sets whether accordion items close automatically when you open the next item.
+Set `autoclose="true/false"` on the opening accordion tag like this: `[accordion autoclose="false"]`.
+Default is `true`.

+**openfirst**: Sets whether the first accordion item is open by default.
+Set `openfirst="true/false"` on the opening accordion tag like this: `[accordion openfirst="true"]`.
+Default is `false`.

+= Issues/Suggestions =

+For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

 == Installation ==
 1. Upload the 'accordion-shortcodes' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the Plugins menu in WordPress.
 3. Add the shortcodes to your content.

 == Changelog ==
+= 1.0.3 =
+* Added option to open the first item by default
+* Fixed an issue where clicking an already open item will close and reopen it
+* Added better inline documentation
+* Added minified JavaScript file

 = 1.0.2 =
 * Added setting to disable auto closing of accordion items
 * Better handling of accordion items with no title attribute set